signalogic/SigSRF_SDK/mediaTest_readme.md

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

-If you need an evaluation demo with relaxed limits for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK#DocumentationSupport).
+If you need an evaluation SDK with relaxed functional limits for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK#DocumentationSupport).

 # Other Demos